szabgab/slides/github-ci/actions-for-perl.md

 ## CI Perl Tester Helpers
 {id: ci-perl-tester-helpers}

+Set of scripts (available via action syntax as well), all of them included in perltester dockers

 * [CI Perl Tester Helpers](https://github.com/oalders/ci-perl-tester-helpers)

 ## GitHub Action to setup perl environment in the marketplace